1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 3. 1888/7 Overdate Errors

-Richard Snow described the 1888/7 overdate as “the most coveted variety in the Indian Head cent series.”
-Mint engravers repunched an 1887 working die with the numeral 8, creating distinctive overdate markers.
+Richard Snow called the 1888/7 overdate “the most coveted variety in the Indian Head cent series.”
+Mint engravers repunched an 1887 working die with the numeral 8, leaving telltale traces of the original 7.

-An “overdate” occurs when a new year’s digit is punched directly over the previous year’s digit on a die, rather than creating an entirely new die.
-The practice was likely a cost-saving measure during economically uncertain times, and the leftover traces of the original “7” are what make this variety so dramatic.
+An “overdate” means a new year’s digit was punched directly over the previous year’s digit on an existing die instead of making a fresh one.
+Probably a cost-saving move during tight times.
+The leftover traces of that original “7” are what make this variety so dramatic.

-The underlying 7’s upper left serif protrudes above the final 8’s top curve, while its lower base extends below the 8’s bottom left.
-Additional remnants appear within the 8’s upper loop.
-The most reliable diagnostic is a distinct blob visible under magnification below the bottom loop of the last “8.”
+Here’s what to look for under magnification: the underlying 7’s upper left serif sticks up above the final 8’s top curve.
+Its lower base extends below the 8’s bottom left.
+You’ll also see remnants inside the 8’s upper loop.
+The most reliable tell is a distinct blob visible below the bottom loop of the last “8.”

-Numismatic expert James F. Ruddy discovered the variety in 1970—over 80 years after minting—locating two examples in a cabinet drawer belonging to a non-collector in a Virginia mansion.
+James F. Ruddy discovered the variety in 1970—over 80 years after minting.
+He found two examples in a cabinet drawer belonging to a non-collector in a Virginia mansion.
 His discovery was first reported in the 1970 issue of The Numismatist.
-That so many collectors had examined these coins for nearly a century without spotting it speaks to how subtle the diagnostics can appear on worn examples.
+Think about that: collectors had been looking at these coins for nearly a century without spotting it.
+That’s how subtle the diagnostics can be on worn examples.

-PCGS estimates approximately 500 total examples survive across all grades, with the vast majority grading between Good-4 and Fine-12.
+PCGS estimates approximately 500 total examples survive across all grades.
+The vast majority grade between Good-4 and Fine-12.
 Only 5 to 10 are believed to exist in uncirculated condition.
-An additional identification marker: look for a diagnostic die break (cud) in the denticles above the letter “E” in “UNITED,” which researchers believe exists on all known specimens.
+One more thing to look for: a diagnostic die break (cud) in the denticles above the letter “E” in “UNITED.”
+Researchers believe it exists on all known specimens.

 1888/7 Overdate Indian Head Penny (BN) Price/Grade Chart